 Some early mornings (though not all) will begin with yoga.
 This will prepare your body and mind for the day, offer an opportunity to deepen your understanding of yoga postures, provide healthy and safe alignment principles, and increase your vocabulary of postures, breathing techniques and movements on which to build.
 Following breakfast, we will spend our morning in session – dancing, diving into the chakras through lecture, discussion, visualization and chanting, as well as delving into other pieces of LYYD® methodology.
-Lunch will be followed by another session, which will include review of what we did in the morning, more dance, opportunities to practice teaching, and time to integrate the lessons of the day.
-Dinner will sometimes be followed by a short evening session that will focus on less active pieces of LYYD®, as well as chances to connect to others, and to put into practice what you’re learning.
+Lunch will be followed by another session, which will include a review of what we did in the morning, more dance, opportunities to practice teaching, and time to integrate the lessons of the day.
+Dinner will sometimes be followed by a short evening session that will focus on less active pieces of LYYD®, as well as chances to connect to others and to put into practice what you’re learning.
 Some evenings will be free for you to practice or to unwind.
-We will always finish our days by 9:00 pm, so that you have plenty of time to rest for the following day.
+We will always finish our days by 9:00 pm so that you have plenty of time to rest for the following day.

 I have an old injury (or some other physical limitation).
 Is this right for me?

 The mission of LYYD® is to spread joy and consciousness throughout the world by transmitting body health, brain health, heart health and soul health to ALL populations.
-At the core of the practice is accessibility to all.
+At the core of the practice is the accessibility to all.
 That said, we don’t want you to injure yourself further during the training.
 It’s certainly fine to spend a session or two dancing in a chair if need be, and you’re always welcome to dance at a lower intensity, but it’s not recommended that you do this training if dancing or being active is going to cause you pain or suffering.